ORGANIZED COURSES

 Our ultimate purpose is to help you to create a better future for you and your family.

-Far too often, due to a lack of knowledge, family leaders take decisions – or fail to take the decisions when needed – that can have an unexpectedly negative impact on the future of their families.
+Far too often, due to a lack of knowledge, family leaders take decisions or fail to take the decisions when needed, that can have a major impact on the future of their families.

 The track record of wealthy families, even the most famous, is not universally encouraging.

-Comparing the list of the wealthiest American families more than a century ago (three generations in today’s terms), not one of the fabled ‘Gilded Era’ families are still on the list, or even anywhere near the top of the list of current wealthiest families.
-While still remembered for their business, social, philanthropic and other contributions, these great families may have a better past than future along many critical legacy dimensions.
+Comparing the list of the wealthiest American families more than a century ago (three generations in today’s terms), not one of the fables ‘Gilded Era’ families are on the list, or even anywhere near the top of the list of current wealthiest families.
+While still remembered for their business, social, philanthropic and other contributions, these great families may have a better past than future along many critical legacy dimensions

 The Legacy Strategy Framework and Initial Assessment of Your Own Situation